 In This Article

 Facial piercings are a striking form of body art.
 If you're going to commit to one, you also need to be ready to embrace the process—not just working up the nerve to get pierced, but also being disciplined in the aftercare.
-The medusa piercing is particularly delicate.
-Here's what you need to know.
+The medusa piercing is particularly delicate, albeit very cool looking.

 What Is a Medusa Piercing?

-Million-dollar question: Does a medusa piercing hurt?
+The million-dollar question: Does a medusa piercing hurt?
 Unless you have a very high pain threshold, most likely, it will hurt for a few seconds.
-Depends on your tolerance exactly how much.
+It depends on your tolerance exactly how much.
 "As much as I wish I could give you an accurate projection of the pain level, it's simply not possible," says Pearce.
 "Each individual is completely different and as such, each person will have an entirely different experience."

 Try to avoid alcohol during healing time as well, since it can dry out the piercing.
 Occasionally, clear alcohol and wine are OK, but the yeast in beer really irritates these piercings, so it's best to steer clear.